sreejith-nk/multi_task_bio_bigbird/README.md

 ## Fork Explanation
 This template is a fork of the fantastic [lightning-hydra-template](https://github.com/ashleve/lightning-hydra-template), modified to work smoothly with Huggingface Transformers and Huggingface Datasets.
 It contains an example of how to train Bert on the MNLI text classification task.

 This template is very similar to the work done by the Lightning team in [lightning-transformers](https://github.com/PyTorchLightning/lightning-transformers), with the difference being that the template in this repository is simple, lightweight and very close to the original and beloved lightning-hydra-template mentioned above.
-It can be useful to reference [lightning-transformers](https://github.com/PyTorchLightning/lightning-transformers) when implementing some comlpex usecase, but I personally found it useful to keep things simple, hence why I use this template instead of [lightning-transformers](https://github.com/PyTorchLightning/lightning-transformers).
+It can be useful to reference [lightning-transformers](https://github.com/PyTorchLightning/lightning-transformers) when implementing some complex usecase, but I personally found it useful to keep things simple, hence why I use this template instead of [lightning-transformers](https://github.com/PyTorchLightning/lightning-transformers).

-The original readme is kept below for reference.
+The original README is kept below for reference.

 ## 📌&nbsp;&nbsp;Introduction